graphprotocol/hypergraph/docs/schema-v2.md

   - In case the index is missing, we set an index at the end of the list.
 Later we can provide a callback to choose different behavior.
 Note: he data service should be validating this already, but can happen in case of end-to-end encrypted sync.
   - In case the index is not unique we pick one of them and move it between this and the next item.

-### Design A
+### Design

 An object based schema definition where relations must be defined on the entity type.
-This design assumes that the local schema doesn't deal with entities having multiple types.
-This fact is only dealt with in the mappings file and therefor the local schema stays a lot simpler.

 ```ts
 export const schema = {